-Carbonite Move will skip the virtual disk creation steps when using a pre-existing disk, therefore, it is important that you place your pre-existing virtual disks in the location for Full path where the replica virtual machine will be stored.
+Each pre-existing disk must be placed in a temporary location on the target volume specified.
+Double-Take will skip the virtual disk creation steps when using a pre-existing disk and will instead move your existing virtual disks to the appropriate VMware location on that volume.
+Therefore, it is important that you place your preexisting virtual disks in the temporary locations so this move process will be handled correctly.
+Specify this temporary location for Full path where the replica virtual machine will be stored.